imSaharukh/portfolio-site/src/data/about.md

 - I am from originally from Panchagarh, Rangpur, Bangaldesh.
 - I've been to 4 countries.
 - In 2008, I visited: India , Nepal and Bhutan
-- In 2017, I visited: revisit Indea.
+- In 2017, I visited: revisit India.
 - In 2021, I hope to start traveling again and visit Keokradong(3rd higest Peak in Bangladesh)

 # Fun facts